alexarnimueller/LSTM_peptides/README.md

 - LSTM_peptides.py: contains the main code in the following two classes:
   - `SequenceHandler`: class that is used for reading amino acid sequences and translating them into a one-hot vector encoding.
   - `Model`: class that generates and trains the model, can perform cross-validation and plot training and validation loss.
+- training_sequences_noC.csv: helical antimicrobial peptide sequences used to train the RNN
+- cv.py: script to perform cross-validation to grid-search different model architectures
+- sample.py: script to sample and analyze sequences at different temperatures
+- LICENSE: MIT opensource license
 - requirements.txt: requirements / package dependencies
- - LICENSE: MIT opensource license

 ## How To Use
+1) Clone this repository
-First, install all requirements (in `requirements.txt`).
-In this folder, type:
+2) Install all requirements (in `requirements.txt`).
+In the cloned folder, type:

 ``` bash
 pip install -r requirements.txt
 ```

-Then run the model as follows:
+3) Then train the model as follows:

 ``` bash
 python LSTM_peptides.py --dataset $TRAINING_DATA_FILE --run_name $YOUR_RUN_NAME  $FURTHER_OPTIONAL_PARAMETERS